justjk/cowin-checker/README.md

     cd cowinchecker
     docker build -t cowinchecker:latest .
     ```
-  - From Cowin website, find the district_id for which you want to check.
+  - From Cowin website, find the district_ids for which you want to check.
 Use browser's Developer toolbar -> Network tab for this.
   - Run docker container and pass district id as argument.
-For example 307 is the district id for Ernakulam (Kerala)
+For example 146 is the district id for North Delhi.
+147 is for North East Delhi.
     ```
+    docker run cowinchecker:latest 146
-    docker run cowinchecker:latest 307
+    docker run cowinchecker:latest 146,147
     ```
     If you want to filter by age, pass age as second parameter (optional).
 If age flag is set, centers where min age limit is <= age is considered.
     ```
-    docker run cowinchecker:latest 307 33
+    docker run cowinchecker:latest 146,147 33
     ```